nih-cfde/organization/infrastructure/OnboardingWorkflow.md

 ### GitHub adds

   If 'GitHub Invite Sent?' is unchecked:
-  - Copy their GitID from column L
+  - Copy their GitHubID from column M
   - Note their Title/Position from column N and affiliation from column M
   - Go to https://github.com/orgs/nih-cfde/people
   - Click `Invite Member`
-  - Paste thier GitHubID into the box (without an `@` in front)
+  - Paste thier GitHubID into the box (don't put an `@` in front of it)
   - Click on the rendered version of their GitHubID that pops up.
 Be sure it's the right person!
   - Click `Invite`
   - Scroll down and click 'Show all XX teams'